DecisionsDev/odm-docker-kubernetes/Bluemix/README.md

 * If your ODM services cannot be reached just after the creation of the deployment, wait for a few minutes to have the connectivity completed in the hosted cluster.
 * If your microservice instance is not running properly, check the logs by using the following command:
 	* `kubectl logs <your-pod-name>`
-* To delete a microservice:
+* To delete a microservice, use the following command:
 	* `kubectl delete -f manifests/<microservice-yaml-file>`
-* To delete everything:
+* To delete everything, use the following command:
 	* `kubectl delete -f manifests`

 ## References